In Oregon, the passage of millions of years can be seen in unusual fossils and stunning vistas

 The locals were happy to share stories with me, such as the one about the ghost of a 2-year-old girl (killed by her mother) who wanders about the town, and the coffin races that take place on the main street during Halloween.
 The weather was sunny that week, so I was disappointed to also learn from them that the Painted Hills show off their brightest colors after a rainstorm.

 They also offer the most famous vista in the John Day monument: a palette of red, yellow and black-striped hills created over a 33-million-year period.
-The red layers are fossil soils that mixed with rain and oxidized during more tropical times; the white rock at the base is pure volcanic ash that hardened instantly; the yellow layers are ash that weathered slightly before hardening and the black bands are petrified plant material somewhat like low-grade coal.
+The red layers are fossil soils that mixed with rain and oxidized during more tropical times; the white rock at the base is pure volcanic ash that hardened quickly; the yellow layers are ash that weathered slightly before hardening and the black bands are petrified plant material, low-grade coal.

 There are several trails scattered about those hills, including the Painted Cove Trail, which is a boardwalk through enormous rust-red sand dune-shaped hills, and Leaf Hill Trail, where scientists found plentiful leaf fossils starting in the 1920s.
 The area has been swept clean of visible fossils because, Famoso told me, people tend to steal them.